lab10-coop/tau1/README.md

 Finally, make sure the service is running: `systemctl status artis-tau1-parity`.
 In order to see a live log, do `journalctl -f -u artis-tau1-parity` (Ctrl-C will get you back).

+**Create staking account**

+As tau1 validator, you need a _staking address_ aka _pool address_.
+We recomment to set up that account in Metamask (see instructions below for how to set up Metamask).

+**Get collateral**

+In order to avoid trivial sybil attacks in this permissionless setting, validator nodes need to stake at least 750000 ATS.
+You can get those testnet ATS by sending an E-Mail request to [tau1@artis.eco](mailto:tau1@artis.eco?subject="request for tau1 staking collateral").
+Please provide your staking address, the ATS will be needed on that account.

+**Activate**

+In order to activate your validator node, the following prerequisites must be met:
+* your node is running and synced and you know its _mining address_
+* you have Metamask set up and pointed to tau1 (see instructions below)
+* you have Metamask set to the _staking account_
+* your _staking account_ has a balance of at least 750000 ATS

+Now you can go to http://posdao-ui.dev.lab10.io/ - give it a few seconds to load.
+Once it has loaded, you should see something like this: (TODO: add screenshot)
+At the bottom of the page, there is a form for adding a new _Pool_ (aka _validator_).
+The _pool address_ is already set according to the account set in Metamask.
+You only need to enter the _mining address_ of your validator node and then click _Add Pool_.
+After confirming the transaction in Metamask, your validator node will be added to as a _candidate_ and may be chosen as active validator in any subsequent staking epoch.

+Note that if your validator node repeatedly fails to author valid blocks when it's supposed to - e.g. because it's offline, it will be reported as misbehaving by other nodes and removed from the list of active candidates.
+In order to make it elegible as activate validator again, you need to increase the stake by at least 1 ATS.

 ## get listed in status dashboard